 Leadership Overview

-Muscogee (Creek) Nation Department of Health has 5 executives leading key functions including strategy, operations, finance, and medical oversight.
+Muscogee (Creek) Nation Department of Health has 4 executives leading key functions including strategy, operations, and finance.

-Driven by a commitment to community well-being, Muscogee (Creek) Nation Department of Health operates as a vital Tribal Health System in Oklahoma, delivering essential healthcare services since 1977 with a philosophy centered on accessible, culturally sensitive patient care.
+Driven by a commitment to community well-being, Muscogee (Creek) Nation Department of Health operates as a vital Tribal Health System in Oklahoma, delivering essential healthcare services since 1977 with a philosophy centered on accessible, culturally sensitive care and improving the overall health outcomes for its constituents.

-Driven by a commitment to community well-being, Muscogee (Creek) Nation Department of Health operates as a vital Tribal Health System in Oklahoma, delivering essential healthcare services since 1977 with a philosophy centered on accessible, culturally sensitive patient care.
+Driven by a commitment to community well-being, Muscogee (Creek) Nation Department of Health operates as a vital Tribal Health System in Oklahoma, delivering essential healthcare services since 1977 with a philosophy centered on accessible, culturally sensitive care and improving the overall health outcomes for its constituents.

 Leadership Roles at Muscogee (Creek) Nation Department of Health